 The lecture assignments will help you engage with and better understand the lecture content.
 There will be one lecture assignment per week, not one per video.
-Often, you will need to watch all that week's videos to complete the lecture assignment.
+Often, you will need to watch all videos for the week to complete the lecture assignment.
 Most weeks, the lecture assignment will be due on Monday at 5 PM, unless Monday is a holiday or break.
-(For example, the first lecture assignment will be due on Tuesday September 7th at 5 PM, because Monday the 6th is Labor Day.)
+(For example, the first lecture assignment will be due on Tuesday September 6th at 5 PM, because Monday the 5th is Labor Day.)